orchid-initiative/Shade-Structure/documentation/PROJECT_CHARTER.md

 **What is acceptable:**

 TBD, but maybe:
-- The renter has shade and storage again in a way she feels good about
+- The renter has shade and storage again in a way she feels good about before it rains next!
 - The landlord is comfortable with the setup
 - City staff agree it meets code intent, even if not standard
 - Clear, documented path for others who want to try something similar